-Once the practitioner gets a bit more comfortable on the Reformer, the Wunda chair offers a more targeted way to expand on some of the exercises they're already familiar with by adding balance and an inherently different range of positions (lying down vs. sitting or standing) into the mix.
+Once the practitioner gets a bit more comfortable on the Reformer, the Wunda chair offers a more targeted way to expand on some of the exercises they’re already familiar with by adding balance and an inherently different range of positions (lying down vs. sitting or standing in an upright position) into the mix.

 Which One Should I Actually Get?

 The answer to this question depends entirely on you and your personal needs.
 It’s important to keep in mind that both pieces of equipment serve a complimentary, but fairly different purpose at the end of the day.

 Some helpful questions to ask yourself are: